 As specified in the legislation that established the fund, federal agencies are not eligible to receive grant funding from the program.
 However, federal agencies are encouraged to collaborate with community organizations or VSOs to jointly create community-based programs that serve disabled Veterans.

-The OOF grant application period changes each calendar year.
-To receive information about future OOF grants, sign up for the U.S. Paralympics e-newsletter or send an email to vacoadaptiveSP@va.gov.
+The Paralympic grant application period changes each calendar year.
+To receive information about future Paralympic grants, sign up for the U.S. Paralympics e-newsletter or send an email to vacoadaptiveSP@va.gov.

 NOTE: To be eligible for federal contracts and grants, organizations should be registered for a D&B DUNS Number and a System for Award Management (SAM) account.